mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 - **Level overview**  The dungeon master can see the entire map and the monsters on it.

+- **Level control** The dungeon master can scale and pan the entire map to display on the player view

 - **Line of sight**  The dungeon master can change the line of sight of the players using the dungeon master view.
 Changes are reflected immediately inside the player view.

 - **Monster Stats**  The dungeon master is able to see the monster stats of monsters inside the level.
 This includes stats such as health points, armour, size, speed etc.